-- (i) Mentally retarded or permanently physically handicapped; - (ii) Incapable of self-sustaining employment; - (iii) The child meets all of the qualifications of a dependent as determined by the United States Internal Revenue Service: - (iv) Declared on and legally qualify as a dependent on the employee's federal personal income tax return filed for each year of coverage; and - (v) Unmarried.
+- 1. Mentally retarded or permanently physically handicapped; - 2.
+Incapable of self-sustaining employment; - 3.
+The child meets all of the qualifications of a dependent as determined by the United States Internal Revenue Service; - 4.
+Declared on and legally qualify as a dependent on the employee's federal personal income tax return filed for each year of coverage; and